WitherPrl/roadsignAI/README.md

 ## Running this project

-1. Please download the resnet18.onnx model from [Here](https://drive.google.com/file/d/1Il6buXnDNaFhrWSfiAwaGWNTvkjdjhfw/view?usp=sharing) and labels.txt from git hub.
+1. Please [download the resnet18.onnx model](https://drive.google.com/file/d/1Il6buXnDNaFhrWSfiAwaGWNTvkjdjhfw/view?usp=sharing) and labels.txt from git hub.

 2. Clone the jetson-inference project from GitHub by executing the command "git clone --recursive https://github.com/dusty-nv/jetson-inference" and navigate to the respective directory.